govind013github/EcommerceSeleniumJavaFrameworkDesign/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-Below Steps Implemented in Designing the Selenium-Java Ecommerce Application Framework from Scratch.
+Following Below Steps are Implemented in Designing the Selenium-Java Ecommerce Application Framework from Scratch.

 1. Creating the Maven Structure:
    - Created a structured Maven framework with all the necessary automation dependencies, including Selenium, Java, TestNG, and Maven.
 This was done using Eclipse as the IDE.